-- Frequent or urgent need to urinate
+- Frequent or urgent need to pee, also called urination.

-- Weak urine stream or a stream that stops and starts
+- Weak urine stream, or a stream that stops and starts.

-- Dribbling at the end of urination
+- Dribbling at the end of urination.

-- Inability to completely empty the bladder
+- Not being able to fully empty the bladder.

-Less common signs and symptoms include:
+Less common symptoms include:

-- Urinary tract infection
+- Urinary tract infection.

-- Blood in the urine
+- Blood in the urine.

 Other possible causes of urinary symptoms

-- Urinary tract infection
+- Urinary tract infection.

-- Bladder or kidney stones
+- Bladder or kidney stones.

-- Problems with nerves that control the bladder
+- Problems with nerves that control the bladder.

-- Cancer of the prostate or bladder
+- Cancer of the prostate or bladder.

 When to see a doctor